leobeal-cpi/logger/README.md

 ## Next steps
 This is only a initial POC and it seems to work well.
-Next steps is to make sure the RingBufferAppender can extend the FileAppender in order to write out logs.
+Next steps is to make sure the FingersCrossedAppender can extend the FileAppender in order to write out logs.